dpfens/dpfens.github.io/blog/_posts/2021-02-05-data-driven-track-field.md

 <dl>
     <dt>Opening position</dt>
     <dd>The position obtained by a competitor in the opening of the race.
-This period of time would be from when the starting gun goes of, to when the competitors have all reached the inside of the track.</dd>
+The race opening would be from when the starting gun goes of, to when the competitors have all reached the inside of the track.</dd>

     <dt>Early/middle/closing position improvement</dt>
     <dd>These 3 metrics number of positions a competitor improves  over the first/middle/last x% of a race.
 If this number is negative, indicates that they their position worsened during that period.</dd>